swlinn/policy-apigw/user-defined-policies/jwe-decrypt/README.md

         not exist, it will be created.
 The output payload will be written to the context message's .body property.
 The context message's headers.content-type will be set based upon the payload that is decrypted.
     - Key Encryption Algorithm:
-        This is a required properly.
+        This is a required property.
 Select a key encryption algorithm to be used for the decryption.
 Choose from the following:
         - RSA1_5
         - RSA-OAEP
         - RSA-OAEP-256